-To help you get through the last stretch of winter, we have collected a few tips from the pros.
-Here are the top five Scandinavian tips for surviving winter:
+To help you get through winter, we have collected a few tips from the pros.
+Here are the top five Scandinavian winter survival tips.

 “There is no bad weather, only bad clothing.”
 As a Scandinavian kid too cool to wear your lovikkavantar (traditional hand-knitted mittens), this is likely a motto your grandmother would preach to you while you roll your eyes.
 But grandma actually has an excellent point.
 With a dose of optimism, two layers of long underwear, a heavy parka and one of those hats with ear flaps, no snowstorm can stop you from enjoying the day.
 So get out the door, lace up those ice skates and slide onto the nearest frozen lake (or local skating rink)!

 Take a deep breath.
-With these tips tucked into your (warm coat) pocket, we’re confident you’ll make it through the last few weeks of winter — and maybe even enjoy yourself while doing so.
+With these tips tucked into your (warm coat) pocket, we’re confident you’ll make it through the winter — and maybe even enjoy yourself while doing so.